 – Waste diversion rate (% diverted from landfill)

 We recognize that monthly data enables us to track our performance over time, but more granular data is vital for our property teams to manage their building’s energy use on a daily basis.
 Access to 15-minute interval energy use provides deeper insight of how a building uses energy throughout the day and night.
 We are partnered with MACH Energy to provide this service and all Piedmont-managed buildings utilize the platform and receive quarterly training.

 We leverage industry partnerships including BOMA, ENERGY STAR, and U.S. Green Building Council, to confirm and advance the environmental performance of our assets.

 – We certify all eligible properties to ENERGY STAR every year.

 – Ineligible properties include those that are tenant-managed, have low occupancy, or have a score under 75.
 We continue to make our best effort to achieve the highest scores feasible for each of our assets.

 – We certify every eligible property to BOMA 360 every three years.

 – Ineligible properties include those that are tenant-managed or have low occupancy.

-– We have certified 13 of our assets to LEED Existing Buildings O&M standards and 5 of our assets to LEED Core and Shell standards.
-We will re-certify our LEED O&M assets upon expirations and continually evaluate other assets for certification opportunities.
+– We will re-certify our LEED O&M assets upon expirations and continually evaluate other assets for certification opportunities.

-As a result of these meetings, Energy & Sustainability Action Plans were created for each property.
-These action plans are used regularly by the property teams to track progress on identified action items and ultimately ensure progress towards energy and sustainability improvement across the portfolio.
-Representatives from the Sustainability Committee will re-visit these plans with the teams on a semi-annual basis.
+Action plans have been created for each property based on conversations between the Energy & Sustainability Committee representatives, the property manager, and building engineer.
+These action plans are used regularly by the property teams to track progress on identified action items and ultimately ensure progress towards environmental improvement across the portfolio.
+Representatives from the Energy & Sustainability Committee re-visit these plans with the teams on a semi-annual basis.